ebottos94/toDoListDRF/README.md

 cd venv

 . bin/activate
-# Go to the project folder and install all the Python/Django dependencies
+# Go to the project folder and install all Python/Django dependencies
 pip install -r requirements.txt

 # Open new terminal and install the Vue JS dependencies.
 From project folder: